JianLoong/blog/content/blog/october-2019/guard.md

 > <strong>guard-statement</strong> --> guard condition-list else code-block

 This was a conversation I had with a co-worker a couple of days back.
 I asked him, what is this **guard** in Swift?
 I have not been programming in Swift since iOS development made a shift from Objective C to Swift and I have not seen a guard statement used in any other languages I programmed in.
 It seems that **guard**s are everywhere in Swift, but my coworker said that **guard**s are something he never used.
+This is a very interesting notion.
+At the end of the day, each programmer has his or her own style.
+It is not wrong to not use guards at all but if so, why are guards everywhere?

 (In fact, **guards** were only added in Swift 2.0)

 Let's try to understand why guards are everywhere in Swift.
-Semantically, guards are just a methodology to practice defensive programming and the notion where you need to return early.
+Semantically, guards are just a methodology to **practice defensive programming** and the notion where you need to **return early.**

+The main reason guards are so dominant in Swift is due to the fact there are **Optionals**.

 #### References